GunjanKhatrii/AI-ML/README.md

-# 🤖 KI & ML — Course Repository
+# 🤖 AI & ML — Course Repository
 ---

 ## 👩‍💻 About This Repo